An Introduction to the Philosophy of Mathematics: Reception

 The book's audience and suitability as a university course text were covered in multiple reviews.
 Baron felt that the accessible treatment of mathematical results in the book paired with the way it "seamlessly weaves together introductory material on the debate over mathematical realism with state of the art research" made it appropriate for undergraduate or postgraduate courses.
 He also said that the book "covers a surprisingly wide range of topics" which he felt increased its utility in creating courses with different focuses.
 Friedman-Biglin felt that "students will find this book an excellent place to begin studying philosophy of mathematics, and it could easily serve as the basis for an interesting course for undergraduates."
-Weber felt that that the book's "conversational style and brisk pacing" made it "clearly designed for a lively undergraduate course".
+Weber felt that the book's "conversational style and brisk pacing" made it "clearly designed for a lively undergraduate course".
 However, he thought the book was short, being suited more to a half-semester or summer course, or as a starting point for discussions.
 Hunacek said that his main concern with the book was its short length which led him to wonder whether it could support a full-semester course.
 Nonetheless, he felt that it "has considerable value apart from its use as a [course] text" and said that "a mathematician might enjoy reading this (as I did) as a way of learning, in a painless and entertaining way, about interesting ideas".
 Overall, he said that he enjoyed and recommended the book.
 Wagner said "This book, while perhaps written primarily for philosophy students, could also be very profitably read by students and teachers of mathematics.
 Indeed, this reviewer hopes to use it both in a capstone course for undergraduate mathematics majors, and in a graduate seminar for secondary school mathematics teachers."
 Soto similarly recommended the book for mathematicians and scientists as well as philosophers, saying that it provided an "insightful guide to debates that encompass their areas".